Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

         .scale(height / Math.PI)
         .translate([width / 2, height / 2]);
 ```
-The .scale() and .translate() are basically like panning and zooming around in x,y space.
-Generally you can look at an [existing example](https://bl.ocks.org/mbostock/3711652) to figure out what the scale should be, and then scale and translate from there.
+The .scale() and .translate() are basically like zooming and panning around in x,y space.
+Generally you can look at an [existing example](https://bl.ocks.org/mbostock/3711652) to figure out what the scale should be, and then try your own scaling and translation from there.

 Notice that the [d3.projection object is also a function](https://github.com/d3/d3-geo/blob/master/README.md#_projection), meaning, you can pass it an arary of [longitude,latitude] like this: `projection([longitude,latitude])` and it will return an [x,y] array.

-**The gist is: raw longitude and latitude data go in, x,y data come out**
+**So: Longitude, latitude go in; x , y come out**

-So, for our parsed JSON example, we can project like this:
+For our parsed JSON example, we can project like this:

 ```JavaScript
       var x = projection( d.geometry.coordinates )[0];
       var y = projection( d.geometry.coordinates )[1];
 ```
-Wha????
+What the hell is that????
 Let's break it down:
 1. We call projection( [longitude, latitude] ) on our earthquake coordinate array (as it turns out, D3 will just ignore the 3rd "depth" coordinate)
 2. projection() returns an [x,y] array, and we refer to the first element of the array with [0] to get x, and the second element [1] to get y